sheihan-javaid/GhostTalk/README.md

 ## Part 10: Automatic Data Deletion (TTL Policy)

 A core privacy promise of GhostTalk is that data is ephemeral.
 This is achieved using Firestore's built-in **Time-to-Live (TTL)** feature, which automatically deletes data after a specified duration.
 This is a **server-side configuration** and cannot be set from the app's code.

+> **Final Note on TTL vs. Extensions:** While it is technically possible to replicate TTL behavior using Firebase Extensions (like "Schedule Functions"), this is strongly discouraged for this application.
+A custom function would be less efficient, more complex, and potentially incur costs.
+The built-in TTL feature in **Native Mode** is the correct, simplest, and most cost-effective solution.

 ### 10.1.
 How to Set Up the 15-Day Message Deletion Policy